saiemsaeed/interview-questions/Readme.md

 ### Behavioural
 - What if you deploy a service and in the middle of night, it breaks?
 What are you going to do?
 How you trigger company wide alerts?
+- Imagine you had a low performer on your team.
+How would you handle the situation?
+What would you do to help them?
+- Describe a time when there was a conflict within your team.
+How did you help resolve the conflict?
+Did you do anything to prevent it in the future?
+- Why do you want to work at <company-name>?
+- Describe a time when you strongly disagreed with a coworker about an engineering decision.
+How did you go about making the final decision?
+What did you do after the decision was made?
+- Imagine you and your team are in the middle of a major project at work, with many moving parts, complicated context, a lot of work, etc..
+A new software engineer joins your team, and you're tasked with onboarding them; what do you do?
+- How would you go about distributing work for a project across a team of software engineers?
+If you've led a project in the past, describe what you did.
+- Describe a time when you made a mistake.
+How did you deal with the repercussions of the mistake?
+What lessons did you learn from the mistake?
+- Describe a challenging project that you worked on.
+Why was it challenging?
+What was your role in the project?
+How did you deal with the various difficulties of the project?
+- Describe a time when you went out of your comfort zone.
+Why did you do it?
+What lessons did you learn from the experience?